Profile

 “He has a really charming way with clients; he puts people at ease.”

-Denis has a two decades of experience in defending and prosecuting in serious criminal cases.
-He is regularly instructed as leading junior counsel in cases against Queen’s Counsel.
+Denis has been defending and prosecuting in serious and complex criminal cases for almost 30 years.
+He is regularly instructed as leading junior counsel in cases against Kings Counsel.
 He has particular expertise in homicide and has appeared in a number of high-profile murder cases.
+He is a Category 4 Prosecution Advocate (confiscation, serious and organised crime, and fraud panels), and has been since the inception of the panel scheme.
+He is on the A list of the Panel for The List of Specialist Regulatory Advocates.

-He is also a leading junior in the area of Consumer law.
+He is also a leading junior in Consumer law.

 Expertise